GuoSFPLab/PFAS-LEACH-Tier-3-4/README.md

 - **PFAS-LEACH-Analytical (Tier 3):** The core of PFAS-LEACH-Analytical is a set of analytical solutions that solve the partial differential equations for the leaching of PFAS in the vadose zone ([Guo et al., 2022]( https://doi.org/10.1016/j.advwatres.2021.104102)).
 The vadose-zone analytical solutions are also coupled to a simple groundwater dilution factor model ([Smith et al., 2024]( https://doi.org/10.1016/j.watres.2024.121236)), which allows for computing PFAS concentration in a receptor well and deriving site-specific soil screening levels (SSLs) for a given acceptable groundwater PFAS concentration.
 The PFAS-LEACH-Analytical model allows one to compute, over time, the spatial profiles of PFAS concentration in the vadose zone, mass discharge rates to groundwater, and the groundwater PFAS concentration in a receptor well at the edge of the contaminated site.
 Additionally, given an acceptable PFAS concentration in groundwater, PFAS-LEACH-Analytical derives a site-specific soil screening level for a specific PFAS.
-- **PFAS-LEACH-DAF (Tier 4):** PFAS-LEACH-DAF is a revision to the widely used dilution attenuation factor (DAF) approach in the USEPA SSL framework ([USEPA, 1996](https://www.epa.gov/superfund/superfund-soil-screening-guidance)) for determining SSLs for PFAS ([Brusseau & Guo, 2023]( https://doi.org/10.1016/j.hazl.2023.100077)).
+- **PFAS-LEACH-DAF (Tier 4):** PFAS-LEACH-DAF is a revision to the widely used dilution attenuation factor (DAF) approach in the USEPA SSL framework ([USEPA, 1996](https://www.epa.gov/superfund/superfund-soil-screening-guidance)) for determining SSLs for PFAS ([Brusseau & Guo, 2023](https://doi.org/10.1016/j.hazl.2023.100077)).
 The revised PFAS-specific DAF approach considers the adsorption of PFAS at the air--water interfaces when converting the porewater concentration to a soil concentration.
 PFAS-LEACH-DAF is a simple algebraic model to compute site-specific SSLs for PFAS.
 It does not represent any transport processes in the vadose zone (e.g., attenuation) and does not generate any space- or time-dependent results.

 ## Getting Started

 1. **Download the Tool:**
    - Excel_Tool_for_PFAS-LEACH_Tier_3_4_v1.0.xlsm ([Link](https://github.com/GuoSFPLab/PFAS-LEACH-Tier-3-4/raw/main/Excel_Tool_for_PFAS-LEACH_Tier_3_4_v1.0.xlsm))
+   - It is recommended that users download the Excel tool and use it from a local drive.
+The graphical user interface sometimes may not display properly when the file is opened from an online drive.
 2. **Enable Macros:**
    - Ensure macros are enabled in Excel to utilize the tool's full functionality.
 3. **Refer to the User Guide for detailed instructions:**